Janice McNair

-Janice Suber McNair (born September 30, 1936) is the co-founder and current owner of the Houston Texans, a position which she assumed after the death of her husband Bob McNair in 2018.
+Janice Suber McNair (born September 30, 1936) is the co-founder and former owner of the Houston Texans, a position which she assumed after the death of her husband Bob McNair in 2018 until officially passing it to her son Cal McNair in 2024.

 Early life

-Janice McNair was born on September 30, 1936 and was raised in Myrtle Beach, South Carolina and attended Columbia College, a private women's liberal arts college.
+McNair was born on September 30, 1936, and was raised in Myrtle Beach, South Carolina, and attended Columbia College, a private women's liberal arts college.
 It was in her college years in which she met her future husband Bob.

 Career

 McNair was the right-hand to her husband throughout much of his career, including when he founded Cogen Technologies, which was sold in 1999 to Enron and CalPERS.
 She co-founded the Texans in 1999 alongside her husband.

 Following her husband's death in 2018, McNair became the team's principal owner, with the title of "senior chair".
-Her son Cal is the current CEO and day-to-day head of the franchise.
-However, Janice represents the Texans at NFL owners meetings and other league functions.
+She delegated most responsibility for team operations to her son Cal, who became CEO and operating head of the franchise.

 McNair is one of ten female NFL team owners or co-owners.
 The others are Virginia Halas McCaskey (Chicago Bears), Kim Pegula (Buffalo Bills), Carol Davis (Las Vegas Raiders), Dee Haslam (Cleveland Browns), Amy Adams Strunk (Tennessee Titans), Gayle Benson (New Orleans Saints), Sheila Ford Hamp (Detroit Lions), Denise DeBartolo York (San Francisco 49ers) and Jody Allen (Seattle Seahawks).

-McNair's reported net worth is believed to be at $4 billion USD.
-She is also currently the richest female sports owner in the United States.
+McNair's reported net worth is believed to be at US$4 billion.
+As of 2019, she was the richest female sports owner in the United States.

+Late in 2023, McNair's son Robert Cary McNair Jr. applied for a guardianship over his mother.
+Janice McNair and her other son Cal responded with documents stating that the appointment of a guardian was unnecessary, and requested that documents related to the case be sealed.
+The lawsuit was jointly dropped on February 26, 2024.

+On March 26, 2024, Janice transferred principal ownership of the Texans to her son Cal.